osquery/osquery-go/README.md

 ## What is osquery-go?

-In osquery, SQL tables, configuration retrieval, log handling, etc are implemented via a robust plugin and extensions API.
+In osquery, SQL tables, configuration retrieval, log handling, etc. are implemented via a robust plugin and extensions API.
 This project contains Go bindings for creating osquery extensions in Go.
+To create an extension, you must create an executable binary which instantiates an `ExtensionManagerServer` and registers the plugins that you would like to be added to osquery.
+You can then have osquery load the extension in your desired context (ie: in a long running instance of `osqueryd` or during an interactive query session with `osqueryi`).
+For more information about how this process works at a lower level, see the osquery [wiki](https://osquery.readthedocs.io/en/latest/development/osquery-sdk/).

 ### Creating a new osquery table